 Locate Last Cell

-Sometimes, your workbook contains empty cells with formatting between the last cell of the workbook and the data.
+Sometimes, a workbook contains empty cells with formatting between the last cell and the data.
 This makes the file size larger than necessary.
-To avoid this problem, locate the last cell that contains data or formatting, and delete all empty cells between the last cell and the data.
-To locate the last cell that contains the data or formatting, click anywhere on the sheet and just press CTRL + END, which selects the last cell.
+To avoid this problem, locate the last cell that contains data or formatting and delete all empty cells between the last cell and the data.
+To locate the last cell that contains the data or formatting, click anywhere on the sheet and press CTRL + END.
+This selects the last cell.